The Complete Guide To Selling

 When Should You Sell?

 Needless to say selling is heavily dependent on your personal goals and schedule but there are seasonal factors you’ll want to consider as well.
-If you are selling your house and looking to buy as well you’ll face stiff buyer competition if you’re doing so during our two busy seasons.
+If you are selling your house and looking to purchase another you’ll face buyer competition if you’re doing so during either of our two busy seasons.

 Getting Your House Ready For Sale